 Southwest Airlines begins furlough process for nearly 7,000 employees

 Friday, 4 December 2020 () Southwest sent notices of potential furloughs to thousands of employees Thursday in what represents the carrier's largest batch of notices issued so far.
 Southwest Airlines Co.
-(NYSE: LUV) issued WARN Act notices — which are required as part of the Worker Adjustment and Retraining Notification Act — to nearly 7,000 employees, according to a statement from the company.
-Just because a company issues WARN Act notices doesn't mean furloughs are guaranteed or every employee who receives a notice…
+(NYSE: LUV) issued WARN Act notices — which are required as part of the Worker Adjustment and Retraining Notification Act — to nearly 7,000 employees Thursday, according to a statement from the company.
+Southwest is far and away the dominant player at Kansas City International Airport (Code: MCI), with a 49.5% market…

-According to Business Insider, Southwest Airlines is trying to stay afloat during the pandemic by adjusting their routes.
+AXIOS on HBO- Southwest Airlines CEO Gary Kelly on the 737 Max

-They recently announced that they will serve nine new leisure routes to cities..
+Southwest Airlines CEO Gary Kelly addresses safety concerns about the Boeing 737 Max, which was recently cleared by the F.A.A. to resume..